-In general, for the microanalytical characterization of the composition of a very thin material, the requirements of the quantitative SEM-EDS approach need special care since several phenomena can influence the analytical results.
-These last are particularly evident with ultrathin materials whose dimension is close or below to the one of the electron penetration volume.
-The interaction volume of energetic electrons and the X-ray generation volume in conventional X-ray microanalysis (i.e., 15 - 30 keV) extend for several μm3 in many materials.
-For ultrathin materials it is expected that the penetration of the primary electrons is more extended than the fragment size, with a variable percentage of electrons exiting the fragment before exciting X-rays (finite size effect).
+In general, for the microanalytical characterisation of the composition of very thin material, the requirements of the quantitative SEM-EDS approach need special care since several phenomena can influence the analytical results.
+This is particularly evident with ultrathin materials whose dimensions are close to or below that of the electron penetration volume.
+The interaction volume of energetic electrons and the X-ray generation volume in conventional X-ray microanalysis (i.e. 15–30 keV) extend for several μm3 in many materials.
+For ultrathin materials, it is expected that the penetration of primary electrons extends further than the fragment size, with a variable percentage of electrons exiting the fragment before exciting X-rays (finite size effect).
 In turn, they may excite the adjacent materials or even the substrate, generating X-rays not related to the intended material.
-Furthermore, the typical standards used in conventional quantitative microanalysis are bulk materials (i.e., of infinite size with respect to the scattering volume of electrons), therefore more X-rays are generated in the standard with respect to the ultrathin fragment.
+Furthermore, the typical standard samples used in conventional quantitative microanalysis are bulk materials (i.e. of infinite size with respect to the scattering volume of electrons); therefore, more X-rays are generated in a standard sample than an ultrathin fragment.
 Accordingly, the ratio of the X-ray intensity emitted by the unknown fragment to that of a massive sample (k-ratio) is subject to a decrement.
 These phenomena must be carefully taken in account to improve the precision and accuracy of the analysis.

 Case study 1: glass fragments

-To investigate the various effects of different SEM-EDS measurement conditions on the electron-excited X-ray microanalysis of ultrathin glass samples, three different types of glasses with varying thickness and composition were considered: (A) silica-iron-magnesium glass; (B) sodium bearing glass; (C) calcium bearing glass (see Table 1 for the specific compositions, reported in oxides).
-Three-dimensional glass fragments were modelled with a square section in the x-z plane and an elongated shape in the third dimension, deposited above a massive substrate of carbon.
-For each model the thickness and lateral size of the fragment were varied between 0.1 and 10 μm to investigate the effects related to the size reduction, whereas electron beam energies of 5 keV, 15 keV and 25 keV were considered.
+To investigate the various effects of different SEM-EDS measurement conditions on the electron-excited X-ray microanalysis of ultrathin glass samples, three different types of glass of varying thickness and composition were considered: (A) silica-iron-magnesium glass, (B) sodium-bearing glass and (C) calcium-bearing glass (see Table 1 for the specific compositions, reported in oxides).
+Three-dimensional glass fragments were modelled with a square section in the x–z plane and an elongated shape in the third dimension, deposited above a massive substrate of carbon.
+For each model, the thickness and lateral size of the fragment were varied between 0.1 and 10 μm to investigate the effects of size reduction, whereas electron beam energies of 5, 15 and 25 keV were employed.